 Is there a downside?

 Even though there is an undeniable connection between having robust social ties and good health, no single type of support is uniformly effective for all people and all situations.
 Unneeded or the wrong kind of help may reduce an older loved one’s sense of independence and self-esteem.
 Preventing them from doing things on their own can lead to a state of “learned helplessness” – loss of confidence and less willingness to try things independently.

-Aging Life Care Professionals (also known as a geriatric care managers) are trusted advisors who can thoroughly evaluate an individual’s situation and provide you with expert guidance about how to help:
+Aging Life Care Professionals (also known as private geriatric care managers) are trusted advisors who can thoroughly evaluate an individual’s situation and provide you with expert guidance about how to help:

 - reduce social isolation

 - provide just the right kind and right amount of help